Do I Need A Prenup? A Relationship Coach's Guide to Understanding Prenuptial Agreements

 - Protecting the inheritance for children from a previous marriage

-Did You Know?
+Did you know?
 Prenups can be used for genetic material, intellectual property and even pets.
-For more ways to prepare for your upcoming wedding, install Relish today.
+Download Relish for more ways to prepare for forever with your partner.
+Click here to start your free 7 day trial.

 Pros & Cons Of A Prenup

-If you’re determining whether or not to present your partner with a prenuptial agreement in advance of your wedding, it’s a big decision that deserves some real consideration.
+If you’re determining whether or not to present your partner with a prenuptial agreement in advance of your wedding, or if you are still working out whether you yourself want a prenup, it’s a big decision that deserves some real consideration.
 This is not as simple as whether to serve chicken or fish to your wedding guests, and is an issue that cannot be solved with the aid of a Pinterest board (unlike just about every other marital problem!).
 So, we’ve decided to help you with some of the leg work.
-When considering the benefits and pitfalls of a prenup and what kind of effect (if any) it could have on your marriage, these are a few of the factors to consider:
+When considering the benefits and pitfalls of a prenup and what kind of effect (if any) it could have on the future of your marriage, these are a few of the factors to consider:

 - Additional examination and analysis of financial matters